Adil-Shahzad17/QuillQuest/README.md

 **4**. **Run the development server:** ⚡

-After installing all the dependencis succesfully and appwrite's configuration it's time to run the project.
+After installing all the dependencies successfully and appwrite's configuration, it's time to run the project.

 ```bash
 npm run dev